How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 In his celebrated TED talk, "Do Schools Kill Creativity?", (scroll down) Robinson reveals the sundry ways education squanders imagination, creativity and talent.
 Instead of elevating our innate sense of wonder, schools are the largest contributor to the decline in creative thinking.

-As children, we are unafraid to be wrong.
+As children, we are not afraid to be wrong.
 We take risks.
-We don’t consider falling off a balance beam a failure, we view it as part of the learning process.
-It’s only when we begin school that we are shamed for our mistakes, for improvising, guessing and taking risks.
+We don’t consider falling off a balance beam a failure; we view it as part of the learning process.
+Only when we begin school are we shamed for our mistakes, improvising, guessing, and taking risks.

 Sir Ken Robinson